 On the British Channel Island of Jersey, a citizens' jury had voted overwhelmingly in spring 2021 to change the law on assisted dying.
 78.3 percent of the jury participants voted in favour of allowing assisted dying for adults under certain conditions.
 However, strict rules should be followed.
 A majority of 69.6 per cent also believed that assisted dying should be available for people with a terminal illness or unbearable suffering.
 22 per cent were of the opinion that this option should be limited to terminally ill people.

 On 24 November 2021, the island's parliament had approved the legalisation of assisted dying in principle.
-In 2022, a further debate on the procedure and safety rules is to take place.
-If these proposals are supported, a draft law could be debated and voted on in 2023.
+In 2022, a further debate on the procedure and safety rules took place.
+A draft law will be debated and voted on in 2023.

 Second national citizens' assembly in France